Sean Gunn has confirmed Disney will use James Gunn's script: "I know that they have every intention of using the script that my brother wrote"

 Meanwhile, a newly released deleted scene from Avengers: Infinity War could provide a clue about the next Guardians of the Galaxy film.
 Originally shown to fans at San Diego’s Comic-Con, the scene shows the Guardians receiving a string of important coded message – but missing them.
 Both Star-Lord and Drax are arguing over some music before Mantis interrupts, noting the flashing light.

 You can watch the clip here:

-Despite Disney sacking director James Gunn following historic tweets which were unearthed online, they may still be using his script for the third and final film in the trilogy, according to The Hollywood Reporter.
+Despite Disney sacking director James Gunn following historic tweets which were unearthed online, they may still be using his script for the third and final film in the trilogy, according to his brother Sean Gunn.

 After the director was sacked, the Guardians of the Galaxy cast issued a joint statement supporting Gunn, with Chris Pratt adding he would “love to see him reinstated as director”.
 Meanwhile, actor Dave Bautista slammed Disney for the sacking.